leey56522/Pengu-the-Sniper/README.md

 - This is a game built with Pygame, which can be installed via pip module

 ## Challenges I encountered
 1. The project was huge, so it was hard to organize the codes efficiently.
-Each aspect of the game, such as settings
+Taught me the importance of organizing the coding using classes for readability and reusability
-2. Learning to use Pygame
+2. Learning to use Pygame library.
+This is the first time I used a library, so I learned a lot about reading documentation and making module calls

 ## Upcoming Changes
 1. Save highest score and initialize when the game starts